-Establishment of the Stock Market
+Establishment of the stock market

 The world’s first stock markets are generally linked back to Belgium.
-Bruges, Flanders, Ghent, and Rotterdam in the Netherlands all hosted their own “stock” market systems in the 1400s and 1500s.
+Whereas Bruges, Flanders, Ghent, and Rotterdam in the Netherlands all hosted their own “stock” market systems in the 1400s and 1500s.
 However, it’s generally accepted that Antwerp had the world’s first stock market system.
 These early stock markets had one thing missing: stocks.
 Although the infrastructure and institutions resembled today’s stock markets, nobody was trading shares of a company.
 Instead, the markets dealt with the affairs of government, businesses, and individual debt.

-In 1602, the Dutch East India Company officially became the world’s first publically traded company when it released shares of the company on the Amsterdam Stock Exchange.
+In 1602, the Dutch East India Company officially became the world’s first publicly traded company when it released shares of the company on the Amsterdam Stock Exchange.
 Stocks and bonds were issued to investors and each investor was entitled to a fixed percentage of East India Company’s profits.

 Before investors yelled across trade floors and threw order forms into the air, they conducted business in coffee shops.
 Early stocks were handwritten on sheets of paper, and investors traded these stocks with other investors in coffee shops.
 The London Stock Exchange was officially formed in 1801.
 Since companies were not allowed to issue shares until 1825, this was an extremely limited exchange.
-This prevented the London Stock Exchange from preventing a true global superpower.
+This prevented the London Stock Exchange from becoming a true global superpower.
 That’s why the creation of the New York Stock Exchange (NYSE) in 1817 was such an important moment in history.
 The NYSE has traded stocks since its very first day.
 The NYSE soon became the most powerful stock exchange in the country due to the lack of any type of domestic competition and its positioning at the center of U.S. trade and economics in New York.
 The London Stock Exchange was the main stock market for Europe, while the New York Stock Exchange was the main exchange for America and the world.